SmartAnswer

 Confidence Score

-the temperature at which condensation starts to form on surfaces
+the temperature at which water vapor in the air will condense on surfaces

 Source links: